 With our firstborn, we mostly preferred to just carry her when we were out and about.
 We always found the stroller cumbersome, and the baby carrier we had purchased was too bulky for quick errands.
 Our daughter was a very early walker, so once she was steady on her feet there was no holding her back from wanting to explore on her own.

 ONE // We love the look of Guava Family’s ultra-modern and sleek Lotus bassinet.
 We already own the travel crib, so purchasing the bassinet conversion kit is an affordable choice.
-Our daughter ended up sleeping in a Rock ‘n Play for the first 5 months and then insisted on bed-sharing.
-She refused her crib from the beginning and was never shy about letting us know her complete disdain for it.
 We plan on trying the bassinet this time for the first few months and then hopefully transition our infant to a floor bed.

 TWO // We purchased a Beco Gemini Baby Carrier with our first daughter, and while it serves its purpose for trips where there is a lot of walking involved, it’s a bit too long to comfortably fit my torso and it’s definitely not a viable option for household use.
 This time I’m purchasing a baby sling which hopefully will provide more comfort and still enable me to have both hands free to assist our older daughter when needed.
 This beautiful neutral chambray sling from Wildbird is my favorite because it’s super soft, easily portable, and the tail can be used as a nursing cover while in public.